Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Qualitative Results}

 Fig. \ref{fig:Fig11} demonstrates the visualization results of Cascade RCNN on SODA-D test-set.
 The first pair shows the challenge under complicated background and heavy occlusion, where the detector can hardly learn discriminative representation from instances with limited sizes and is inclined to lose those instances resembled the background.
 In addition, identifying those partly occluded objects is even more challenging.
 The second pair represents the detections of low illumination, in which the detector fails to recognize those instances under the shadow, still less predicts accurate bounding boxes.
+More qualitative results are exhibited in the Supplementary material.